-The Practical Class Organiser is Dr Keyna O'Reilly; she has overall responsibility for the smooth running of the practicals and for applying any penalties such as those incurred for late submission of a report.
+The Practical Class Organiser (PCO) is Prof. Keyna O'Reilly; she has overall responsibility for the smooth running of the practicals and for applying any penalties such as those incurred for late submission of a report.
 At the start of each practical the Senior Demonstrator (SD) for that practical, who is normally a member of staff or a postdoctoral researcher, will give a full briefing on the theory and practice of each experiment, safety issues, what is required in the report and the arrangements for marking.
 The Practical Class Technician (PCT) and a Junior Demonstrator (JD) who is a specialist in the experiment will be present throughout the course of the practical.
-The SD will be present during the first afternoon of each experiment and accessible on the other afternoons.
+The SD will be present for periods throughout each experiment.